ChrisKlug/web-dev-workshop/labs/lab19/lab19.md

 }
 ```

-Next, scroll down to the `ShoppingCartGrain` class and create and implementation of the `Clear()` method.
+Next, scroll down to the `ShoppingCartGrain` class and create an implementation of the `Clear()` method.

 Now, you could just empty the list of items in the grain's state.
 But that would still leave an empty state object in the store.
 It is better to call the `ClearStateAsync()` method on the state, as this actually removes the state completely.